visol/ext-easyvote_smartvote/README.md

 Other commands available

-  * connectPartiesToNationalParty: Tries to match parties to the respective national party.
+  * connectpartiestonationalparty: Tries to match parties to the respective national party.
+  * importcandidateimage: Imports and resizes/crops candidate images